equinor/appsec-owasptop10wrkshp/prez/content/owasp.md

 >"To everyone at Microsoft and its subsidiaries. **Trustworthy computing**, is the highest priority for all the work we are doing.” - <br><small>Bill Gates, 15th Jan 2002</small>

-This memo launched the SDL (Security Development Lifecycle) initiative and generally shook up the industry."
+This memo launched the<br>SDL (Security Development Lifecycle) initiative

 ---
 ## SDL Timeline